(a version of this story recently appeared on Life in Norway)

 Learning to conserve water has changed me in ways I never expected.
 This is why we travel, right?
 To see how other people live.
 To be challenged and forced by circumstance to adapt.

-I just never thought I would learn these lessons in a country that has so many natural resources like Norway.
+I just never thought I would learn to conserve water in a country that has so many natural resources like Norway.